sPHENIX-Collaboration/Singularity/README.md

 # Troubleshooting

+## MAC installation

+Singularity runs under linux OS.
+But in MAC, it require another layer of virtual machine to generate a linux environment first ([see Singularity docs](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)).
+Here is [a more detailed guild on the MAC installation](./OSX_installationguide.md).

 ## 3D accelerated Graphics

 The container is built for batch computing.
 It could be tricky to bring up 3D-accelerated graphics for Geant4 display.